jonahcancio/diskover_plusplus/README.md

 ```
 npm run build
 ```
-Also make sure to place your copy of the "static" folder holding all the important Diskover image files into the "api" directory.
+Also make sure to place your copy of the **static** folder holding all the important Diskover image files into the **api** directory.
-The "api/static" directory was placed in the .gitignore so you have to manually update it everytime.
+The **api/static** directory was placed in the .gitignore so you have to manually update it everytime.
-After building, The "dist" directory should now hold the index.html and other frontend production files.
+After building, The **dist** directory should now hold the index.html and other frontend production files.
 You can now run the whole webapp with:
 ```
 python manage.py runserver